DeloitteAU/react-habitat/readme.md

 When you resolve a component, a new instance of the object gets created (Resolving a component is roughly equivalent to calling 'new').

-To *resolve* new instances your components you need to attach a `data-component` attribute to a `div` or a `span` element in the HTML.
+To *resolve* new instances of your components you need to attach a `data-component` attribute to a `div` or a `span` element in the HTML.
 These elements should always remain empty.
 Any child components should be nested inside the React components themselves.

 Set the `data-component` value to equal a component name you have registered in the container.